-In 1867, the Chicago & Northwestern Railway acquired it.
+Ten years later, in 1867, the Chicago & North Western Railway acquired this route.
 No building was ever done under the LT&P, and C&NW completed it.

 By 1870, the line was built between Winona and La Crosse.
 Starting in 1873, the C&NW desired to built further.